alexsavio/alexsavio.github.io/content/how_to_use_byobu.md

 Now exit the session by pressing **F6** to detach from Byobu and then run: *exit*.

 Now SSH back into your machine.
 You can notice that the *echo hello* command is still on the screen.

 Detaching does not end your session, it gives you access to another session.
-That means you can log in, run a long running task, and then detach and come back later when the task is done.
+That means you can log in, run a long running task, and then detach and come back later when you;ve finished the task.